yoDon/nestjs-realworld-example-app/README.md

       "synchronize": true
     }

-Start local mysql server and create new database 'nestjsrealworld'
+Start local mysql server and create a new database called nestjsrealworld (or the name you specified in the ormconfig.json)

 On application start, tables for all entities will be created.